Criminal Trespass to Vehicle Lawyer Chicago

 • Security clearances

-Avoiding a conviction is often one of the most important goals in defending a trespass to a vehicle case.
+Avoiding a permanent criminal record is often the most important goal in defending criminal trespass cases.

-Trespass to a vehicle charges often arise in everyday situations rather than intentional criminal conduct.
+Most criminal trespass to vehicles cases arise from everyday situations rather than intentional criminal conduct.

 • Borrowing a vehicle without clear permission